QuarkNerd/blog/tmakarem/_posts/2016-05-16-Data-visualisation-and-Scale-Leveraging-the-macro-and-the-micro.md

 ![Vietnam war memorial wall, Maya Lin]({{ site.github.url }}/tmakarem/assets/001_mayalin1.png "Vietnam war memorial wall, Maya Lin") ![Vietnam war memorial wall, Maya Lin]({{ site.github.url }}/tmakarem/assets/002_mayalin2.png "Vietnam war memorial wall, Maya Lin") ![Vietnam war memorial wall, Maya Lin]({{ site.github.url }}/tmakarem/assets/003_mayalin3.png "Vietnam war memorial wall, Maya Lin")
 [Vietnam war memorial wall, Maya Lin](http://www.mayalin.com/)

 This type of visualisation can be equally applicable to other formats.
-Ben Fry, in a project entitled The Preservation of Favoured Traces, uses scale to provide a new perspective on Darwin’s theory, one that highlights its evolution throughout his lifetime.
+Ben Fry, in a project entitled *The Preservation of Favoured Traces*, uses scale to provide a new perspective on Darwin’s theory, one that highlights its evolution throughout his lifetime.
 Darwin published On the Origin of Species in 1859 but continued revising it over the years.
 In Fry’s project, the words are colour-coded based on the edition they appeared in.
 At a macro level, we can view the extent of changes in Darwin’s theory and how much he adapted it over time.
 On a micro level, we can look at the exact edits and see how the theory evolved.

 ![The preservation of Favoured Traces, Ben Fry]({{ site.github.url }}/tmakarem/assets/004_benfry1.png "The preservation of Favoured Traces, Ben Fry") ![The preservation of Favoured Traces, Ben Fry]({{ site.github.url }}/tmakarem/assets/005_benfry2.png "The preservation of Favoured Traces, Ben Fry")
 [The preservation of Favoured Traces, Ben Fry](https://fathom.info/traces/)

 Maps are another common example of visualization in which zooming is often used to navigate between the macro and micro.
-As an example, we can look at a data visualization created by The Guardian entitled Unaffordable country: Where can you afford to buy a house?
+As an example, we can look at a data visualization created by The Guardian entitled *Unaffordable country: Where can you afford to buy a house?*

 On a macro level, the map shows the evolution of the gap between income and house prices over 19 years.
 For a £26,500 salary from 1998 to 2005, the map goes from blue/green to pink/red, indicating that buyers need a much higher multiple of their salary to afford a house.